micro-manager/micro-manager.github.io/_pages/QCam.md

 version 2.0.9 or higher (older Micro-Manager version work with QCam driver 2.0.4 or higher).
 Use the example config file (or use the hardware config wizard to make one yourself) to get the camera to work.
-{% include Note text="QImaging cameras have a default value of 0 for the gray-scale value offset.
+{% include notice icon="info" content="QImaging cameras have a default value of 0 for the gray-scale value offset.
 This will result in many pixels with a value of zero (indicating clipping of negative values).
 It is best to set this value to something like 100." %}
-{% include Note text="The camera will start up in 8-bit, if your camera is capable, you will want to set this to 12-bit.
+{% include notice icon="info" content="The camera will start up in 8-bit, if your camera is capable, you will want to set this to 12-bit.
 You can do so by making a Configuration Preset Group called 'System' and making a Configuration Preset called 'Startup' in which you set these camera parameters." %}

 The Rolera MGi-Plus is an EM CCD camera that does not use the QImaging driver but interfaces with PVCAM instead.
 Use the